Nikhildavis123/stock-api/README.md

 - Runs tests (pytest)
 - Builds Docker image
 - Optionally scans the image
-- Tags the image with git commit or a semantic version
+- Tags the image with git commit version or a semantic version
 - Jenkins pushes the image to AWS ECR.
 - Jenkins updates Kubernetes manifests (or Helm values) in the manifests Git repo with the new image tag.